kmwang123/cme211-notes/lecture-16/lecture-16.md

   down
 };

+//Can also do this and assign a keyword to some integer:
+// can also define inside of a function enum direction {
+  left=100,
+  right=123,
+  up=32,
+  down=88
+};

 int main() {
   direction d = right;

   std::string txt = "you are going ";
   switch (d) {
     case left: